huggingface/blog/leaderboard-livecodebench.md

 # Introducing the LiveCodeBench Leaderboard - Holistic and Contamination-Free Evaluation of Code LLMs

-We are excited to introduce the LiveCodeBench leaderboard, based on LiveCodeBench, a new benchmark developed by researchers from UC Berkeley, MIT, and Cornell for measuring LLMs’ code generation capabilities.
+We are excited to introduce the [LiveCodeBench leaderboard](https://huggingface.co/spaces/livecodebench/leaderboard), based on LiveCodeBench, a new benchmark developed by researchers from UC Berkeley, MIT, and Cornell for measuring LLMs’ code generation capabilities.

-<script type="module" src="https://gradio.s3-us-west-2.amazonaws.com/3.45.1/gradio.js"> </script>
-<gradio-app theme_mode="light" space="livecodebench/leaderboard"></gradio-app>

 LiveCodeBench collects coding problems over time from various coding contest platforms, annotating problems with their release dates.
 Annotations are used to evaluate models on problem sets released in different time windows, allowing an “evaluation over time” strategy that helps detect and prevent contamination.
 In addition to the usual code generation task, LiveCodeBench also assesses self-repair, test output prediction, and code execution, thus providing a more holistic view of coding capabilities required for the next generation of AI programming agents.